chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 toc: true
 ---

 Chainguard operates its own [Security Advisories](https://images.chainguard.dev/security/) page to alert users about the status of vulnerabilities found in Chainguard Images.
-To maintain this database, we use [`wolfictl`](https://github.com/wolfi-dev/wolfictl/), a tool which is used to work with the [Wolfi un-distro](https://github.com/wolfi-dev/).
+To maintain this database, we use [`wolfictl`](https://github.com/wolfi-dev/wolfictl/), a tool developed for working with the [Wolfi un-distro](https://github.com/wolfi-dev/).

 In this guide, we will walk through using `wolfictl` to create an advisory for a vulnerable package.
 We’ll also learn how to update this advisory as more information about the vulnerability is disclosed over time.
-To follow along, you will need to have [‘git’](https://git-scm.com/) and the [go programming language](https://go.dev/dl/) installed on your machine.
+To follow along, you will need to have [`git`](https://git-scm.com/) and the [Go programming language](https://go.dev/dl/) installed on your machine.

 This guide will focus on the packages and advisories issued for Wolfi.

 ## How to Install `wolfictl`

-To work with security advisories, we will need to install the `wolfictl` tool to our machine.
+To work with security advisories, you will need to install the `wolfictl` tool onto your machine.
 First, execute the following command in your terminal to clone the `wolfictl` repository locally, and navigate to it.

 ```shell
 git clone git@github.com:wolfi-dev/wolfictl.git wolfictl && cd $_